lightlace/cpp-docs.de-de/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="end_message_map"></a>  END_MESSAGE_MAP
-Beendet die Definition der meldungszuordnung.
+Beendet die Definition der Zuordnung Nachricht.

 ### <a name="syntax"></a>Syntax